+6.6 Deliberation and Decision

-15.13 All parties will be dismissed for deliberations by the board.
-Only board members and the chair may be present during deliberation and recording will stop at this point.
-The board chair may request consultation with the dean of student life for interpretation of the code.
+All parties will be dismissed for deliberations by the board.
+Only board members and the chair may participate in the deliberation and recording will stop at this point.
+The board chair may request a brief consultation with the dean of student life or designee for interpretation or clarification of the code.

-15.14 A complaint resolution board may suggest one or more sanctions and related terms and conditions from those listed in the code.
-Suggested sanctions are not binding upon the chair of the complaint resolution board who issues the final decision for the board and selects appropriate sanctions.
+The conduct board may suggest one or more sanctions and related terms and conditions from those listed in the code.
+Suggested sanctions are not binding upon the chair of the conduct board who issues the final decision for the board and selects appropriate sanctions.

-15.15 If the chair believes that suspension or expulsion is warranted, the chair will make this recommendation to the vice president of student affairs.
-When approval of the recommendation is received, the board chair will issue the written decision as outlined in section 14.5.
+If the chair believes that suspension or expulsion is warranted, the chair will make this recommendation to the dean of student life.
+When the recommendation has been approved by the dean of student life, it will be returned to the chair with the dean of student life’s endorsement, and the board chair will issue the written decision.

-15.16 The chair of the complaint resolution board will send written notice of the board’s findings to the student stating whether or not the Code of Student Behavior was violated.
-The written notice will include sanctions, if necessary, issued by the chair of a complaint resolution board.
+The chair of the conduct board will provide written notice of the board’s findings to the student stating whether or not the Code of Student Conduct was violated.
+The written notice will include sanctions and terms and conditions for continued enrollment or re-enrollment, if any, issued by the chair of a conduct board.
 The notice will generally be sent within 10 business days following the hearing.
-The dean of student life may grant time extensions.
+The dean of student life may grant time extensions, if necessary.

+Insert VII.
+Sanctions and Conditions as amended from current sections 10 through 10.2.6

-16. Appeal Procedures
+VIII.
+Appeal Procedures

 Students sanctioned for violations of this code may make one appeal.
-Cases resulting in suspension or expulsion are appealed to the president of NDSU.
-All other appeals are addressed to the dean of student life, or an administrator of residence life, depending upon who served as the complainant.
+Cases resulting in suspension or expulsion are appealed to the vice president for Student Affairs.
+All other appeals are addressed to the dean of student life, or an administrator of residence life, depending upon who served as the conduct officer.

-16.1 Deadline for Appeals
+8.1 Deadline for Appeals

 The student must make an appeal of any decision in writing within five business days following the date the sanction notice is sent to the student via the NDSU email account.
 When necessary to utilize U.S. mail, students will be afforded 10 business days from the date of letter to submit an appeal.
-If hand-delivered, a notation of that date will be made in the student’s behavioral file.
+If hand-delivered, a notation of that date will be made in the student’s conduct file.
 In extraordinary circumstances, the dean of student life may grant time extensions.
-The university reserves the right, however, to reduce the time allowed for a student appeal in cases which may have the potential to result in harm to persons and/or property.
-The reduced time for appeal will be specified in the letter of disciplinary sanction along with the rationale for allowing reduced time for an appeal.
-An appeal shall be written and contain the student’s name, date of the decision or action, and reason(s) for the appeal.
+The university reserves the right, however, to reduce the time allowed for a student appeal in cases that may have the potential to result in harm to persons and/or property.
+The reduced time for appeal will be specified in the decision letter along with the rationale for allowing reduced time for an appeal.
+An appeal shall be written by the student and shall contain the student’s name, date of the decision or action, and reason(s) for the appeal.

-16.2 Appeal letters
+8.2 Appeal Letters

-Appeals must be submitted to the person specified in the decision letter and must specify in detail one or more of the following bases of appeal:
+Appeals must be submitted to the appeal officer specified in the decision letter and must specify in detail one or more of the following bases of appeal:

 a) The severity of the sanction was not consistent with the severity of the offense,